-The influencer marketing industry is expected to nearly double in spending between 2019 and 2023, and for a good reason: More than ever before, creators are impacting what consumers buy.
+The influencer marketing industry is expected to nearly triple in spending between 2019 and 2024, and for a good reason: More than ever before, creators are impacting what consumers buy.
 And if you’re like most brands, you want to know how influencer-generated content can help you connect with your target audience.

 As the name suggests, influencer-generated content is all content sourced from influencers that mentions your brand in a positive light.
 These posts don’t have to be brand sponsored.
 In fact, some of the best influencer-generated content occurs without you asking the influencer to do so.

 Traditionally an influencer is a social media user with an online community of at least 1,000 followers on any given channel.
 The influencer is a trusted source to their community and actively engages with them.
 Audiences look to influencers for inspiration and information, including purchase recommendations.

 Additional ongoing benefits of influencer content include: